ajefferiss/open-moments/content/tech/php_login_form.md

 ```

 ### Creating Users
-We'e going to contain all of the user related functions to a new class called `Users` this will let us map the database rows onto a PHP object so that we can have [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping)-like behaviour.
+We'e going to contain all of the user related functions to a new class called `Users` in a file called `Users.php` this will let us map the database rows onto a PHP object so that we can have [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping)-like behaviour.
 Our initial `Users` class will be:

 ```
 <?php